 - 54% — No

 - 31% — Working on it as we speak

 - 4% — What are you talking about??

-Clearly, we can see from the results of this poll that the customer journey is a very important part of the CMO’s job today.
+Clearly, we can see from the results the customer journey is a very important part of the CMO’s job today!

 Digital customer experience is an exciting business opportunity that pays.
-Econsultancy conducted a survey for Digital Marketing Trends, asking companies to state the single most exciting opportunity for 2018.
-Customer experience (CX) came in first, beating out content marketing and mobile marketing!
+Econsultancy conducted a survey for Digital Marketing Trends, asking companies to state the single most exciting opportunity for them.
+Data-driven marketing focused on the individual and optimizing the customer journey were high on the list!

 How do we go from an exciting business opportunity to quantifying the journey/customer-centric approach?
 What is standing in our way?